top of page

 Glazing can be done on any hair type or color and is a great option for those looking for a subtle change or enhancement.
 It can be done with either demi-permanent or permanent color, depending on the desired result.

 Toning is also a great way to blend in some of those natural changes in hair color.
 For example, if you have dark hair and are growing some sliver highlights, applying a Toner or Glaze is a great way to downplay any drastic color difference.
-You can read more here about gracefully embracing that hair evolution.
+You can read here about gracefully embracing that hair evolution.

 Single process color is a popular and versatile hair coloring technique that can be used to achieve a variety of different looks.
 Demi-permanent, permanent, root touch-up, and toning are all variations of single process color that can be used to achieve different results.
 If deciding which type of single process color to choose, it's important to consult with a professional stylist who can help determine the best option based on your hair type, natural color, and desired result.
 Don't forget, your desired look is our priority ;)